comal21/Devops-Dell/Lab 4 - jenkinsfile.md

     }
 }
 ```
-4. Change the repository URL
+4. Change the repository URL to your my-app forked URL
 5. Save the changes and click on Build now